jlacar/aoc2015/README-Day18.md

             isLightOnAt(row + rOffset, col + cOffset)
         }

-With some creative formatting and the flexibility of IntelliJ IDEA to go with custom formatting, and some shifting in the perspective of the names, this reads so much better now.
+IntelliJ IDEA's flexibility in formatting allowed to format the offset pairs list into a square with an empty spot in the middle to represent the light whose neighbors we're checking.
+That and some tweaks to the function names makes the code read so much better now.

+> (_Given the_) **offsets** (_of a light's neighbors_), **count** (_how many of those_) **lights are on**.

-This also simplifies the check I need to make to ensure I'm accessing a valid grid element.
+This also simplifies the checks I need to make to ensure I'm accessing a valid grid coordinate.

     private fun Grid.isLightOnAt(row: Int, col: Int) = if (isOnGrid(row, col)) this[row][col] else false